Forest Engineering - Civil Engineering Undergraduate Major (BS, HBS)

 In addition to the listed courses, all students are required to complete a total of six months of satisfactory employment in an area related to their major.
 This is usually accomplished by two or more summers of work, but it may include work during the academic year.

 Students must be admitted to the professional forest engineering program following completion of the pre-professional forest engineering course work in order to progress to the junior year in forest engineering.
-Students in the double degree program must also be admitted to the College of Engineering professional program prior to beginning the civil engineering junior year.
-Students should consult the College of Engineering for requirements of the College of Engineering professional program.
+Students should consult the College of Engineering for requirements of the Civil Engineering program.

 Enrollment in professional forest engineering program courses is restricted to those students who have clearly demonstrated an ability to achieve the standards required for professional studies.
 The number of students admitted to the program is based on available resources.
 Students meeting the minimum pre-forest engineering GPA of 2.25 may or may not be admitted depending on available resources.